Persistent Homology with Improved Locality Information for more Effective Delineation: Method

 \subsection{Persistent Homology}

-In the interest of simplicity, we introduce PH for binary images and image stacks, where \ag{homology classes} are limited to connected components, loops, and closed surfaces.
-We refer the interested reader to the review\ag{~\citep{Edelsbrunner00}} for a more general treatment, applicable to non-image and higher-dimensional data.
+In the interest of simplicity, we introduce PH for binary images and image stacks, where {homology classes} are limited to connected components, loops, and closed surfaces.
+We refer the interested reader to the review{~\cite{Edelsbrunner00}} for a more general treatment, applicable to non-image and higher-dimensional data.

-\ag{At the heart of persistent homology is detecting homology classes (connected components, loops, closed surfaces) at many different scales.
+{At the heart of PH is detecting homology classes---connected components, loops, closed surfaces---at many different scales.
 The ones that exist over a wide scale range are called persistent and deemed more likely to represent true features, as opposed to sampling artifacts or noise.
 Here, scale has a very specific meaning.
-It refers to the parameter of a filtration function $F$ that is applied to an image $X$ to produce} \mk{topological objects called \emph{cubical complex}.
-Cubical complexes resulting from filtering images and their properties are described for instance by~\citep{Garin20} and by~\citep{Bleile21}.
-A reader not familiar with algebraic topology can think of them as binary masks.} The masks obtained for different scales form a sequence \ag{of inclusions, that is,} for a pair of scale parameters $s_1 < s_2$, the mask $F(\rmX,s_1)$ is entirely contained within the mask $F(\rmX,s_2)$.
+It refers to the parameter of a filtration function $F$ that is applied to an image $\rmY$ to produce} {topological objects called \emph{cubical complexes}.
+They arise when filtering images and their properties are described in~\cite{Garin20,Bleile21} for instance.
+A reader not familiar with algebraic topology can think of them as binary masks.} The masks obtained for different scales form a sequence {of inclusions, that is,} for a pair of scale parameters $s_1 < s_2$, the mask $F(\rmY,s_1)$ is entirely contained within the mask $F(\rmY,s_2)$.
 The simplest example of a function for filtering grayscale images is thresholding, where the threshold acts as the scale, as shown in Fig.~\ref{fig:filtration}.